 Maintaining a healthy lipid profile is another reason to recommend a curcumin supplement to your patients.*

-Elevated levels of LDL cholesterol or triglycerides and a reduction in HDL cholesterol are associated with atherosclerosis and therefore, an increased risk of heart disease.
-However, researchers have found that supplementing with curcumin can be beneficial for individuals with poor lipid profiles.
+Elevated levels of LDL cholesterol or triglycerides and a reduction in HDL cholesterol are associated with poor heart health.
+However, researchers have found that supplementing with curcumin can be beneficial for individuals with poor lipid profiles.*

-Curcumin works within cellular pathways to help prevent the deposition of cholesterol into the bloodstream, which leads to damaged blood vessels.
-Curcumin also supports the removal of cholesterol from the liver, cells and tissues.
+Curcumin works within cellular pathways to help prevent the deposition of cholesterol into the bloodstream, which can lead to damaged blood vessels.* Curcumin also supports the removal of cholesterol from the liver, cells and tissues.*

 Furthermore, a 2014 study among patients with metabolic syndrome demonstrated that curcumin supplementation led to a sharp reduction in LDL cholesterol and triglycerides as well as an increase in HDL cholesterol.*

 Proper functioning of the endothelium, which is the lining of blood vessels, is critical to healthy vascular and cardiovascular systems.
 It’s responsible for regulating blood pressure, blood clotting, cell growth and other critical functions.
-So, it’s no surprise that endothelial dysfunction has been strongly linked to heart disease.
+So, it’s no surprise that endothelial function has been strongly linked to heart health.

-Numerous studies show that curcumin’s mechanisms may have strong benefits for the endothelium.
-As a matter of fact, one study revealed that curcumin is as effective as routine exercise in maintaining endothelial function.
-Curcumin has also been shown to help reduce blood pressure and heart rate, and improve endothelial function in healthy individuals.
+Numerous studies show that curcumin’s mechanisms may have strong benefits for the endothelium.* Curcumin has also been shown to help maintain healthy blood pressure and heart rate, and support endothelial function in healthy individuals.*

 Optimal Curcumin Absorption